Kumbh Mela Preview: 1. Self Exploration – Part I

 The one thing that I know!
 I will not hide my tears.
 Ganga represents me, my ancestors, my intellect, my consciousness, my culture, my homeland, my roots, my books, my biases, my frustrations, my struggles… everything!
 I know that I will cry when I take a dip.

 I know!
 I will meet as many sadhus (monks) as possible.
 This is a much-maligned community, thanks to the notoriety in social media of a few bad apples and inherent skepticism among “intellectuals”.
 But for every bad apple, there are literally thousands and thousands of remarkable, awesome sadhus, who possess profound wisdom and passion with dedicated purpose, pursuing knowledge and truth in solitude.
-I want to be inspired, awed by their siddhis, their history of giving lives for freedom struggle, their meager living, their philosophies, their stories of gurus.
+I want to be inspired, awed by their siddhis, their history of giving lives for freedom struggle, their meager living, their philosophies, their stories of their gurus.
 Trust me, I am not claiming above understanding of sadhus from thin air.
 My perspective comes from personal encounters with few sadhus across India over the past two years.
-(Please refer to the photos of some of those Sadhus below.)
+(Please refer to the photos and the messages of some of those Sadhus below.)

 I already know!
 I will be moved by the faith of the masses, free of caste, gender and other biases.
 Oh yes, I will watch and “feel” million individual people.
 Their joy will be infectious.
 Their wisdom will humble my stupid ego.
 Hopefully, I will learn!
 I will surrender!